 - 1. Ability to use single and multi-dimension arrays - 2.
-Ability to implement linear and binary searches - 3.
-Ability to implement simple sorting algorithms - 4.
+Ability to implement simple searching and sorting algorithms - 3.
+Ability to implement pointers and perform simple memory management - 4.
 Ability to implement structured data types - 5.
 Ability to define and implement a class - 6.
 Ability to use fundamentals of object-oriented design